georgeefesop/pmuprofitsystem/docs/README.md

 3. Use code blocks with syntax highlighting for code examples
 4. Keep the documentation up to date with code changes
 5. Add links to related documentation where appropriate
-6. Update the changelog in ReferenceAssets/.changelog when making significant changes

 ## Documentation Structure